%2520(1).webp&w=3840&q=100)

 CVE has a 60-year history in the manufacture of welding equipment with numerous applications.
 They are now looking at the opportunities presented by the energy transition – with key applications for vacuum welding in offshore wind, electric vehicles and semiconductors.

-of industries.
+Ebflow is a disruptive technology that has been in development for 10 years.
+It is a major breakthrough in thick section, large structure welding and it has applications in a wide range of industries.
 The OWGP grant, in conjunction with the RapidWeld project, has the potential to provide a significant step towards the Offshore Wind Sector Deal’s ambition of increasing the UK content of UK offshore wind farms to 60% by 2030.
 We are excited about the collaboration with GEG, who have demonstrated willingness to adopt new advanced manufacturing processes and are perfectly positioned to integrate this technology into their newly installed manufacturing set-up.
 Throughout the ongoing programme, we’ve had excellent support from OWGP.
-They’ve been very flexible in the approach allowing us to modify our program to meet industry requirements”
+They’ve been very flexible in the approach allowing us to modify our program to meet industry requirements.

 CHRIS PUNSHON, Cambridge Vacuum Engineering

-Head of New Energy Applications,
+Head of New Energy Applications